cypress-io/cypress-example-recipes/README.md

 # Overview

-- This is still a WIP, and we'll be adding recipes often.
+- This repo is structured similar to how other "Monorepos" work.
-- All of the tests are found in the [`cypress/integration`](./cypress/integration) folder.
+- Each [`example project`](./examples) has it's own Cypress configuration, tests, backend and frontend assets.
-- We boot a separate node server per recipe.
+- Each of these [`example projects`](./examples) share a single "root" Cypress that is installed in the root [`node_modules`](./node_modules) folder.
-- Each [`example`](./examples) has all of its own backend and frontend assets.
+- This structure looks different from normal projects, but its the easiest way to manage multiple projects without installing Cypress independently for each one.

 # Installation